Nikon Z50 vs Olympus E-M1

 Studio photographers will appreciate that the Olympus E-M1 (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-M1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon Z50 or the Olympus E-M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.